Puppet-Finland/puppet-bolt/README.md

 * Local system users are not managed on the controller
 * Generic SSH and sudo configurations must be handled outside this module, with [puppet-sshd_sudoers](https://github.com/Puppet-Finland/puppet-ssh_sudoers) or something similar.
 This is to keep this module Bolt-specific and the sshd_sudoers module usable with Ansible, Fabric and other SSH-based management tools.
 * Target nodes do not require Bolt-specific configurations so they are not touched by this module.

-Other limitions are:

-* Controller setup is only supported for Debian derivatives; adding support for RedHat or other platforms would be fairly easy.

 ## Development